AugurSystems/TACACS/README.md

 This implementation was developed based on the IETF draft document version "draft-ietf-opsawg-tacacs-00" dated December 15, 2015.
 Updates in 2016 are mostly for clarification, but also include support for TLS encryption.
 TLS has not been addressed in this code, except for adding a related flag in the enumeration of constants.

 ## Example
-There is an executable that will login via command-line, via PAP.
+There is an executable referenced in the jar that will login via command-line, via PAP.
+The command requires two arguments: the TACACS+ server's address, and the shared secret key.
+Example usage is below.
+Note that the error message in quotes is coming from your TACACS+ server, not this TACACS+ library.

 ### Failure
 <pre>
-$ <b>java -jar tacacs.jar 10.0.1.245 trapstation</b>
+$ <b>java -jar tacacs.jar 10.0.1.245 secretKEY</b>

 Username: <b>user1</b>